oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_benchmark_logging_monitoring_remediation/README.md

 **Review Cloud Guard configuration:**

 Review the current Cloud Guard configuration.
 If a target already exists at the root level, this wil cause an issue when running the Cloud Guard remediation.
-Evaluate if the current target can be removed and be created by the MAP Remediation.
+Evaluate if the current target can be removed and be created by this Remediation.

 - **Budget information:**